 Unlike alarms CCTV systems are able to identify criminals and bring them to justice.
-Using motion triggering and email alerts CCTV can even take on the role of an alarm system all be it much more intelligent version because you can actually see what triggered the system.
-There is no worry from false alarms, neighbours won't be annoyed and you have total control over the system.
+Using motion triggering and email alerts CCTV can even take on the role of an alarm system be it a much more intelligent version because you can actually see what triggered the system.
+There is no worry of false alarms, neighbours won't be annoyed and you have total control over the system.
 There are no monthly ongoing costs with our CCTV systems.

-Self installation is a realistic proposition for the DIY enthusiast.
+Self-installation is a realistic proposition for the DIY enthusiast.

-The number one mistake people make when planning and installing CCTV systems is trying to machine gun an area using wide angle cameras in an attempt to film every inch of the property.
+The number one mistake people make when planning and installing CCTV systems is trying to machine-gun an area using wide-angle cameras in an attempt to film every inch of the property.
 You end up with very little detail, certainly not enough to identify someone.

 Concentrate on key areas and aim to capture higher levels of detail.
 HD 1080P is now available for home CCTV systems but you still need to use the right cameras otherwise you will waste the advantage High Definition potentially offers.

 The short answer is it will depend on individual circumstances but the likelihood is you will use a variety of cameras each one doing a particular job.
-Open face vandal dome cameras can be mounted lower down, possibly to cover vehicles near a garage or people near a door.
-Traditional day night cameras allow more powerful lenses to be used ideal for capturing detail further away.
-This is why a CCTV kit in a box solution can never work, the chances of it containing just the right cameras for your needs are almost zero.
+Open-face vandal dome cameras can be mounted lower down, possibly to cover vehicles near a garage or people near a door.
+Traditional day-night cameras allow more powerful lenses to be used ideal for capturing detail further away.
+This is why a CCTV kit-in-a-box solution can never work, the chances of it containing just the right cameras for your needs are almost zero.

-Varifocal cameras which you can zoom in or out during installation are a wise choice because they allow you to balance angle of view with amount of detail captured, the more you zoom in the more detail you record, the more you zoom out the wider the area of coverage but at the expense of detail.
+Varifocal cameras which you can zoom in or out during installation are a wise choice because they allow you to balance the angle of view with the amount of detail captured, the more you zoom in the more detail you record, and the more you zoom out the wider the area of coverage but at the expense of detail.
 They ensure you don't waste pixels filming unnecessary things such as the side of a building or a neighbouring garden.

-Our DVRs allow remote access using both PC and mac computers as well as mobile devices such as mobile phones and tablets (iPad etc).
+Our DVRs allow remote access using both PC and Mac computers as well as mobile devices such as mobile phones and tablets (iPad etc).

-Finally the cameras tend to be for indoor use only.
-Even if they are designed for outdoor use the ultra wide angle lenses make them virtually useless beyond a few metres.
+Finally, the cameras tend to be for indoor use only.
+Even if they are designed for outdoor use the ultra-wide-angle lenses make them virtually useless beyond a few metres.